Hypermobility Syndromes: Marfan's, Ehlers-Danlos

 Ocular-scoliotic EDS (type VI) can be diagnosed by using high performance liquid chromatography to test urinary levels of total hydroxylysyl pyridinoline and lysyl pyridinoline.
 An elevated ratio of lysyl pyridinoline to hydroxylysyl pyridinoline is diagnostic.

 The diagnosis of JHS is a clinical one.
 Thorough history and physical examination are essential to making the diagnosis (see Tables IV and V above for diagnostic criteria).
+It is also important to exclude entities with similar symptomatology like MFS and EDS.

 How should patients with Marfan syndrome, Ehlers-Danlos syndrome, or joint hypermobility syndrome be managed?